 Grabbing students’ attention from the start, author Eric Grannis reveals that the substance the Mesopotamians had discovered was copper.
-He both shows and tells about the earliest objects made from copper, then transitions to modern-day usages in wires, pipes, and the Statue of Liberty.
+Using both pictures and text, Grannis tells about the earliest objects made from copper, then transitions to modern-day usages in wires, pipes, and the Statue of Liberty.
 Chemistry concepts are taught as part of the story of the development of uses for copper.
 Students learn how copper can be derived from malachite through a refining process, how oxygen combines with copper to make it turn green, the basics of atomic structure and bonds, chemical reactions caused by heat, the method Egyptians used to increase the heat of a fire enough for it to melt metals such as copper, and how people figured out that mixing tin with copper created a harder substance called bronze.

-The next section is about iron, a substance the Egyptians called “the metal from heaven,” since they only had found usable iron in meteorites.
+The next section is about iron, a substance the Egyptians called “the metal from heaven,” since they had only found usable iron in meteorites.
 Even though iron ore is abundant on earth, the smelting process for it would be a later discovery.
-The lengthy discussion of the iron smelting process teaches some significant chemistry concepts such as ways that valence electrons form bonds.
+The lengthy discussion of the iron smelting process teaches some significant chemistry concepts, such as ways that valence electrons form bonds.

 Grannis explains that when blacksmiths add carbon dust as they hammer wrought iron, the process hardens the iron into steel.
 Students also learn how the Chinese learned to make charcoal (for carbon) and use a blast furnace to smelt iron sometime in the first century.